 8.2.7 Registrar is adjudged insolvent or bankrupt, or if proceedings are instituted by or against Registrar seeking relief, reorganization or arrangement under any laws relating to insolvency or bankruptcy, or seeking any assignment for the benefit of creditors, or seeking the appointment of a receiver, liquidator or trustee of Registrar's property or assets or the liquidation, dissolution or winding up of Registrar's business; or

-8.2.8 RO's right to accredit registrars for the TLDs shall expire or be terminated by ICANN.
+8.2.8 RO's right to accredit registrars for the TLDs expire or be terminated by ICANN.

 8.3 Term of this Agreement; Right to Substitute Updated Agreement.
-The Term of this Agreement shall commence on the Effective Date and shall continue until terminated by either party in accordance with the terms of this Agreement.
+The Term of this Agreement shall commence on the Effective Date and shall continue until terminated by either Party in accordance with the terms of this Agreement.
 In the event that, during the Term of this Agreement, RO posts on its website or on the CentralNic Registry Console an updated form of registrar agreement applicable to Accredited registrars, Registrar (provided it has not received (1) a notice of breach that it has not cured or (2) a notice of termination of this Agreement under Subsection 8.2 above) may elect, by giving RO written notice, to enter an agreement in the updated form in place of this Agreement.
 In the event of such election, Registrar and RO shall promptly sign a new agreement that contains the provisions of the updated form posted on the web site, with the length of the term of the substituted agreement as stated in the updated form posted on the web site, calculated as if it commenced on the date this Agreement was made, and this Agreement will be deemed terminated.

 8.4 Termination Upon Loss of Registrar's Accreditation.
 This Agreement shall terminate in the event Registrar's accreditation by ICANN is terminated or expires without renewal.